annatiso/MD-project-HAI5014/readme.md

 >
 > — Christie Pitts (Verizon Ventures)

-You can have a look at this YouTube video for further information about chatbots: [What is a Chatbot?](https://www.youtube.com/watch?v=o9-ObGgfpEk&ab_channel=IBMTechnology)
+You can watch this YouTube video for further information about chatbots: [What is a Chatbot?](https://www.youtube.com/watch?v=o9-ObGgfpEk&ab_channel=IBMTechnology)

 ## What are the features of a good chatbot?

-When we talk about a *good* chatbot, it should present most of these characteristics:
+According to the [resources](#references) I read, a *good* chatbot should exhibit most of these characteristics:

 1. **Memory**: It should remember information provided previously in the chat to respond in a consistent and coherent manner.
-2. **Security**: It should handle user information in a responsible way to preserve the customer's privacy.
+2. **Security**: It should handle user information responsibly to preserve the customer's privacy.
 3. **Flexibility**: It should be able to adapt its style and responses based on the user's prompt and needs.
 4. **Conversational ability**: It should output human-like responses that sound natural, smooth, and engaging.
 5. **Accuracy**: The responses of the chatbot should be precise and correct, without hallucinations or false information.